amoore3234/job-link-app/README.md

       - `sudo usermod -aG docker $USER`
 # Installation
 ## NodeJs installation for macOS version 11 or less
 The Job Link application is currently configured to support macOS with versions 11 or lower.
-To run the application locally successully, install node using version v18.20.8 and Vite version 4(vite@4).
+To run the application locally successully, install node using version v20.19.6 and Vite version 4(vite@4).

 # Job Link Web Application
 The web application is currently a work-in-progress.
 You can refer to the [tech design](https://github.com/amoore3234/Project-Wiki/blob/main/Feature/Job-Link.md) to learn more about how users will interact with the web components.
 Once the application is in a complete state, this section will cover any gaps about the application that weren't addressed in the application's Readme or tech design.

+## Running Tests in the Job Link app
+To run the tests, navigate to the job-link directory and use the commands provided to execute the test cases.
+  - `npm run test`
+  - `npm run test:ui` (To run tests using the browser)

+## Resolving Dependecy Issues
+If you run into any library issues when running the tests or the application, you can use this command, `rm -rf node_modules package-lock.json` to remove the node_modules and package-lock files and then reinstall the dependencies with the `npm install` or `npm i` command.

 # Installation and Configuration Steps for the Job Board API
  - Ensure a virtural environment is configured in the job-board-api-service directory, so you can Docker can run the application properly.
 You refer to the [Job Board API Readme](https://github.com/amoore3234/job-board-api?tab=readme-ov-file#installation) for more details.